Dhivyaseetha/case-study/TokenBasedAuthentication.md

 	  Once we have authenticated with our information and we have our token, we are able to do many things with this token.

+###***IMPLEMENTATION : *

+       For each and every applications there is "Token" to access the access the data and user-information.
+       For example in gmail Application,to get TOKEN we have to call the GoogleAuthUtil() method. token = GoogleAuthUtil.getToken(MainActivity.this, Plus.AccountApi.getAccountName(mGoogleApiClient), scope);

+       To fetch the data from Google API

+          *AccessToken is shortlived.
+It expires in shor duration.*
+	  *In OAuth insted of using AccessToken it that we can use "RefreshTokens"*

+            GoogleCredential credential = new GoogleCredential().setAccessToken(token);